Speaking of HealthCarpal tunnel syndrome: Why go to occupational therapy?August 22, 2017

 There are many ways to manage this.
 Exercise, behavioral changes, silicone devices or surgery may be beneficial.
 You should discuss your symptoms and explore options with your provider to choose an option that best fits your lifestyle.

-Oral contraceptive pills and other types of hormonal contraception can be taken up until menopause.
+Oral contraceptives and other types of hormonal contraception can be taken up until menopause.
 All medications have risks and benefits.
 The benefits of hormonal contraception include less anemia, cycle regularity, decreased risk of ovarian cancer and pregnancy prevention.
-Risks—though rare—do occur.
+Risks, though rare, do occur.
 It is important to discuss this with your provider.
 Together, you can decide when to stop taking oral contraceptives depending on your symptoms and desires.

 Can diet and exercise really impact perimenopause?